noPerfection/service/README.md

 The proxy acts as a switch between a user/service and a user/service.
 Depending on the proxy result the request will be forwarded or returned back to the client.

+Forwarding priority is:

+1. The proxy handler configuration's `forward` parameter.
+2. The message tail, when no configured forward exists for the command.
+3. The default outbound, which is the first outbound in the proxy handler config.

+The message tail is attached during request deserialization.
+Configured forwarding is applied when a whitelisted command in the proxy handler route is detected, and it overwrites the request outbound before `req.Forward()` is used.

 **Limitations**
 * proxy service names can not start with `tmp` since it makes the proxy as an ipc protocol for its handlers manager thread which is prohibited.